art-egorov/lovis4u/docs/ExampleDrivenGuide/cmd_guide.md

 ^^For demonstration we will use pharokka generated gff files with sequences of 5 Enterobacteria phages.
 Gff files are stored at: *lovis4u_data/guide/gff_files*.^^
-The main difference of pharokka generated gff files from regular gff3 (for ex. which you can download from the NCBI) is that in addition to annotation rows they contain corresponding to the annotation nucleotide sequence.
+The main difference of pharokka generated gff files from regular gff3 (for ex. which you can download from the NCBI) is that in addition to annotation rows they contain corresponding to the annotation nucleotide sequence in fasta format.

 ---